-- We are using virucidal cleaning solutions for all hard surfaces.
+- Using virucidal cleaning solutions for all hard surfaces.

-- We have ensured the cleaning team is fully trained in infection control.
+- Ensuring our cleaning teams are fully trained in infection control.

-- We have developed a deep clean response plan in readiness for any potential future outbreak.
+- Having a deep clean response plan in readiness for any potential future outbreak.

-Everyone will be asked to follow safe hygiene and hand washing before visiting Kaplan and continue this frequently while with Kaplan.
-Additional hand sanitising stations will be provided through our locations.
-PPE is recommended for travelling to Kaplan and while with Kaplan.
+Everyone will be asked to follow safe hygiene and hand washing before visiting Kaplan and continue this frequently while with Kaplan and additional hand sanitising stations will be provided through our locations.

 Dealing with suspected cases of COVID-19